What you should know about gloves

 F Toluen | L Svovlsyre 96% | T Formaldehyd 37% |

-Radioactive contamination: Pictogram for gloves that protect against direct contact with radioactive substances.
-A prerequisite for approval is that the glove has passed the special leak test performed with air pressure and the liquid tightness test specified in EN 374.
+A requirement for approval is that the glove passes the special air-pressure leak test as well as the liquid penetration test specified in EN 374.

 Standard EN 421: Radiation